 Note: This is a review of Little Witch Academia’s first 13 episodes, of which there are 25 in total.
 The show’s original Japanese release was considered one season, but I’m watching the English dub on Netflix, and the streaming service decided to split the first 13 and the remaining 12 episodes into two seasons.
-At the time of this writing, the second season has not been released.
+At the time of this writing, the second half has not been released.

 Little Witch Academia and Little Witch Academia: The Enchanted Parade were both widely well received by anime fans across the globe.
 As such, Trigger saw it fit to produce an entire tv series about Atsuko “Akko” Kagari’s adventures at Luna Nova Academy.